Modular population protocols: Introduction

 We show a natural completely mechanical way of combining two population protocols with shutdown requests implementing two relations to obtain a protocol with shutdown requests implementing the composition of these relations.

+In terms of handling the inputs, we add the possibility of shutdown request to the approach of stabilising inputs.
+In terms of the specifications implemented, we study what multisets of outputs can get obtained from what multisets of inputs, while previous work for stabilising inputs only considered computing predicates.

 The rest of the present paper is organised as follows.
-First we provide the basic definitions and the previously known results about expressive power from the point of view of computing predicates.
-We continue by defining implementation of specifications and shutdown requests.
-Afterwards we prove the main result about composition of protocols.
-The paper ends with conclusion and future directions.
+We start with presenting the standard definitions for population protocols, then in the next section we define our extension to the model to speak about specifications beyond predicate evaluation and provide some examples.
+In the section after that we define and construct sequential composition of protocols.
+We then proceed to characterise the expressive power of population protocols under our definition.
+The paper ends with a small conclusion with some future directions outlined.

+For better alignment with the conference version, the proofs missing in the main text have been placed in the appendix.